 Designed specifically for the purpose of enrolling Chromebook devices, the Centipede also includes its own open source code that can be personalized.
 This may be better for those of you with little experience coding, especially as there are several websites aimed at providing support.

 The USB Rubber Ducky, Centipede, and Go-Box Chrome are all cost effective methods that stop you from having to enroll each Chromebook individually.
 Because they use one script for all of the devices, they will also avoid any user error that may occur when manually typing in details.
 With these modern “white glove” solutions you can breathe a sigh of relief—and maybe even look forward to the process of mass enrollment!

 Make Charging Your Devices More Cost-Effective, Too!

-JAR Systems has developed a wall-mountable charging station.
+JAR Systems has developed a budget-friendly wall-mountable charging station.
 Designed to be different, this versatile solution is both simple and affordable.
-For just $295.00, schools can get the Essential 16 Charging Station and achieve individual security and charging for 16 devices.
-Request more information today on testing the Essential 16 Charging Sation in your organization free for 30 days!

 Click below to learn more about the Essential 16 Charging Station and request more information or a quote!